Donnerinoern/Donnerinoern/README.md

 I also have a fairly decent understanding of Linux and Linux-distributions.

 As of right now, my main focus is on learning lower-level languages with manual memory managment.
 C++ is on the agenda, and I'll follow up with either Rust or Zig.
 I haven't quite decided yet.
-I'm also planning on learning Go as a replacement for Java.

 You can reach me on Discord (donnan) for now, and on mail in the near future...